John Roselli

-John "Handsome Johnny" Roselli (born Filippo Sacco; July 4, 1905 – August 7, 1976), sometimes spelled Rosselli, was a mobster for the Chicago Outfit who helped that organization exert influence over Hollywood and the Las Vegas Strip.
+John "Handsome Johnny" Roselli (sometimes spelled Rosselli; born Filippo Sacco; July 4, 1905 – August 7, 1976) was an Italian-born mobster for the Chicago Outfit who helped that organization exert influence over Hollywood and the Las Vegas Strip.
 Roselli was recruited by the Central Intelligence Agency (CIA) in a plot to assassinate Cuban leader Fidel Castro.

-Early years
+Early life

 Roselli was born Filippo Sacco on July 4, 1905, in Esperia, Lazio, Italy.
-His father, Vincenzo Sacco, had moved to the United States first, followed by Filippo at the age of 6, who had immigrated with his mother, Mariantonia Pascale Sacco to Boston, Massachusetts.
+His father, Vincenzo Sacco, had moved to the United States first, followed by Filippo at the age of six, who had immigrated with his mother, Mariantonia Pascale Sacco, to Boston, Massachusetts.
 His father died in 1918.

+Criminal career

 1920s

-In 1922, Sacco was arrested on narcotics charges in Massachusetts.
+In September 14, 1922, Sacco was arrested on narcotics charges in Massachusetts.
 He first fled to New York for three months, before moving on to Chicago, where he changed his name from Filippo Sacco to John Roselli.

 Roselli moved to Los Angeles in 1924, pleading guilty to bootlegging that same year.
 Roselli began his California criminal career working for small-time bootleggers, becoming the top truck driver for Tony Cornero.
-Eventually, Roselli was promoted to working closely with the Cornero brothers in securing the liquor imports into Southern California.
+Eventually, Roselli was promoted to working closely with the Cornero brothers to secure liquor imports into Southern California.
 He was especially important in bribing and securing the loyalty of Orange County officials, opening up their ports for the gang's use.
-In 1926, Tony Cornero fled to Canada, escaping a 2-year bootlegging sentence.
+In 1926, Tony Cornero fled to Canada, escaping a two-year bootlegging sentence.
 As a result of the gang's dissolution, Roselli went independent.
-He became further involved in several LA area vice rackets, especially prostitution and gambling.
+He became further involved in several L.A.-area vice rackets, especially prostitution and gambling.

-Roselli first met Al Capone in 1927, on a trip to Chicago to attend the Jack Dempsey-Gene Tunney Boxing match.
-Capone was holding a party that night at his headquarters, Metropole Hotel, where Johnny was able to briefly meet him and the Chicago Outfit's inner circle.
+Roselli first met Al Capone in 1927, on a trip to Chicago to attend the Jack Dempsey-Gene Tunney boxing match.
+Capone was holding a party that night at his headquarters, Metropole Hotel, where Johnny could briefly meet him and the Chicago Outfit's inner circle.
 Roselli next met with Capone at the Biltmore Hotel in Downtown Los Angeles.
-In 1928, Capone invited Roselli to Chicago, this time offering him a role in his organization.
-Roselli was tasked with working with the Los Angeles crime family, to keep an eye on Capone's investments and facilitate cooperation between the LA and Chicago organizations.
-The LA branch of the mafia was at the time under the leadership of Joseph Ardizzone, and Roselli worked closely with Ardizonne's underboss Jack Dragna.
+In 1928, Capone invited Roselli to Chicago, offering him a role in his organization.
+Roselli was tasked with working with the Los Angeles crime family, to monitor Capone's investments and facilitate cooperation between the L.A. and Chicago organizations.
+The Los Angeles branch of the Mafia was at the time under the leadership of Joseph Ardizzone, and Roselli worked closely with Ardizonne's underboss, Jack Dragna.

 During this time, Roselli was involved with Los Angeles' offshore gambling racket.
 He led the mob's hostile takeover of the gambling ship Monfalcone.
 Roselli's underworld activities sometimes had to be put on hold while he dealt with long bouts of tuberculosis.

-Roselli became close friends with film producer Bryan Foy, who brought Roselli into the movie business as a producer with Foy's small production company, Eagle Lion Studios, where Roselli is credited on a number of early gangster movies as a producer.
+Roselli became close friends with film producer Bryan Foy, who brought Roselli into the movie business as a producer with Foy's small production company, Eagle Lion Studios, where Roselli is credited on several early gangster movies as a producer.
 Roselli was also close friends with Columbia Pictures co-founder Harry Cohn.